 - Slasher Smile: All the time.
 He takes it Up to Eleven in episode 63.

 - Smug Super: His speech before the finals of the second nationals more or less consists of "Congratulation for making it this far.
 Too bad I have psychic powers that make me unbeatable.
 Have fun!"

-- Take Over Japan: Possibly his aim, as he mentions this in Kai's flashback in Episode 49.
+- Take Over the World: Or at least Take Over Japan.
+Possibly his aim, as he mentions this in Kai's flashback in Episode 49.
 Of course, he could have been lying.
 Who knows.

 - Nice Guy: Before he gets Psyqualia, and after he loses it in the second season.